Purdue will host a program-record 18 home matches in 2018

 Purdue 3, Iowa 0 - October 27, 2006 (photos by Richard Myers-Walls)

-John Shondell is in his 10th year at Purdue after joining the Boilermaker coaching staff as an assistant coach in March of 2003.
+John Shondell is in his 15th year at Purdue after joining the Boilermaker coaching staff as an assistant coach in March of 2003.
+After 10 years as an assistant coach, John was promoted to associate head coach in January 2013.

 Prior to his time at Purdue, Shondell spent nine years as head coach of the New Castle High School volleyball program, where his teams ranked among the top 10 in the state each of his last seven years.
 In his tenure at New Castle, 12 of his players earned NCAA Division I scholarships, including seven athletes in his last two years.
 His teams compiled a 296-87 record and were ranked in the top two in the state each of his last three years.
 In 2001, New Castle posted a 34-4 record, helping Shondell earn Class 4A Indiana State Coach of the Year honors.
 He was named North Central Conference Coach of the Year four times (1996, 1997, 2000, 2001).